leeoniya/uPlot/README.md

 - On Manjaro Laptop (Arch Linux), AMD Ryzen 7 PRO 5850U, 48GB RAM, AMD Radeon RX Vega 8 (integrated GPU), 4K resolution = **99% CPU usage**

 If your CPU is close to 100%, it may be rasterizing everything in the same CPU process.

-Head over to `chrome://gpu`, see what's orange or red.
+Pop open `chrome://gpu` and see what's orange or red.

 ![Chrome gpu](img/chrome-gpu.png "Chrome gpu")

-Then open `chrome://flags` and search for "raster".
+Then open `chrome://flags` and search for "raster" to see what can be force-enabled.

 ![Chrome flags](img/chrome-flags.png "Chrome flags")

-On my Manjaro/Ryzen/Integrated GPU setup, force-enabling `Canvas out-of-process rasterization` resulted in a dramatic framerate improvement.
+- On my Manjaro/Ryzen/Integrated GPU setup, force-enabling `Canvas out-of-process rasterization` resulted in a dramatic framerate improvement.
-On my Windows/i7/Dedicated GPU setup, toggling the same flags moved the work to another process (still good), but did not have a significant framerate impact.
+- On my Windows/i7/Dedicated GPU setup, toggling the same flags moved the work to another process (still good), but did not have a significant framerate impact.

 YMMV!